 Anaheim- a German Colony

-Plots in Anaheim were chosen by lottery.
-Everyone was given an equal chance.
-Lots themselves had greater or lessor value, from $600 to $1400.
+Plots in Anaheim were chosen by lottery, giving each investor an equal chance.
+The lots themselves had greater or lesser value, from $600 to $1400.
 Everyone in the Company got a $1200 credit.
 If someone ended up with a less valuable lot, they were compensated with cash.
 Some lots were set aside to be community property, and the first building to go up was the school.

-The German investors were not farmers… and only one had any experience with vineyards.
-But, in their number they had a bookbinder, a poet, a gunsmith, a brewer, and a carpenter.
-The 50 members brought their families to Anaheim, and made it their home.
-And while these German colonists may not have had experience, but they brought with them a strong work ethic.
+The German investors were not farmers, and only one had any experience with vineyards.
+But, in their number, they had a bookbinder, a poet, a gunsmith, a brewer, and a carpenter.
+The 50 members brought their families to Anaheim and made it their home.
+And while these German colonists may not have had experience, they brought with them a strong work ethic.

-Dietrich Strodhoff of Hanover, who at age 24 worked his 20 acre vineyard and supervised the irrigation canals.
+Dietrich Strodhoff of Hanover, age 24, worked his 20-acre vineyard and supervised the irrigation canals.
 Theodore Reiser built the first winery and distiller.
-Charles Rust of Brunswick, who worked two vineyard lots.
-Theodore Rimpau of Hamburg, organized economic policies and helped save the community when it faced bankruptcy.
-Timm John Fredrick Böge of Holstein who founded the local German-American Bank.
+Charles Rust of Brunswick, worked two vineyard lots.
+Theodore Rimpau of Hamburg organized economic policies and helped save the community when it faced bankruptcy.
+Timm John Fredrick Böge of Holstein founded the local German-American Bank.
 Henry Kröger of Holstein opened the Hotel.
 August Langenberger and Benjamin Dreyfus opened the first General Store.
 Later, Dreyfus, a Bavarian by birth, would open the first brewery.
-Carl August Lorenz of Prussia, who would inaugurate the Anaheim electric power system.
-Frederick Korn served as director of the Anaheim Union Water Company (don’t forget, all of California politics and power centered on WATER).
+Carl August Lorenz of Prussia would inaugurate the Anaheim electric power system.
+Frederick Korn served as director of the Anaheim Union Water Company.
+(Don’t forget, much of California politics and power centers on WATER).

 And my favorite, Theodore Schmidt of Bielefeld, who came up with the name Anaheim, was Anaheim’s first Nurseryman.

-The community built a brewery and distillery to go along with the winery.
-They also built an Opera house.
-And, like all Germans, they started clubs… a Turnverein for men and women, a Civic Band, and a Plein-air painting society.
+The community built a brewery and distillery to accompany the winery.
+It also built an Opera house.
+And, like all Germans, it started clubs: a Turnverein for men and women, a Civic Band, and a Plein-air painting society.

 Find the book Early Anaheim- Images of America by Stephen Faessel on Amazon-